Jomiri/pyfiberamp/README.rst

 Download
 =========
 PyFiberAmp is not yet on PyPI.
-You can either download the code as zip-file or clone the repository with
+You can either download the code as a zip-file or clone the repository with
 ::

     git clone git://github.com/Jomiri/pyfiberamp.git

-and then install the library with
+and then install the library by executing
 ::

     python setup.py install

+in the (unzipped) download directory.

 System requirements
 ===================
 PyFiberAmp depends on the standard scientific Python packages: Numpy, SciPy and Matplotlib and has been tested on Windows 7 and Windows 10.
 It should work on other operating systems as well provided that Python and the required packages are installed.
 The `Anaconda distribution
-<https://www.anaconda.com/download/>`_ contains everything out of the box.
+<https://www.anaconda.com/download/>`_ contains everything you'll need out of the box.

 Even though all of PyFiberAmp's functionality is available in interpreted Python code, the use of the separate C++ extension is recommended for computationally intensive time-dynamic simulations.
 The system requirements of the C++ extension are stricter: Windows 7 or 10, Python 3.6 and a fairly modern CPU with AVX2 instruction support.
-If the Python based solver is too slow for you but you cannot satisfy the requirements, open a new issue or send me a message, and I'll try to provide you with a compatible C++ version.
+If the Python-based solver is too slow for you but you cannot satisfy the requirements, open a new issue or send me a message, and I'll try to provide you with a compatible version of the C++ extension.

 Example
 ========